 Everyone expects good standards of behaviour from those they elect to represent them.
-To support that, Forest Heath District Council, St Edmundsbury Borough Council, the Shadow Council and all towns and parishes have adopted a code of conduct to govern the way we expect councillors to behave.
+To support that, West Suffolk Council and all towns and parishes have adopted a code of conduct to govern the way we expect councillors to behave.

-Forest Heath District Council, St Edmundsbury Borough Council, and the Shadow Council are responsible for upholding high standards of governance within its area, and considering complaints against that individual district, town and parish councillors have breached the Council's Code of Conduct.
+West Suffolk Council is responsible for upholding high standards of governance within its area, and considering complaints against that individual district, town and parish councillors have breached the council's code of conduct.

 Most complaints are considered and dealt with by the council's Monitoring Officer.
 However, more serious matters may be referred to the Standards Committee.
 The Standards Committee is appointed to:

-Please be aware that Forest Heath District Council, St Edmundsbury Borough Council, and the Shadow Council cannot deal with complaints about the actions or decisions of a parish or town council as a whole, or a parish or town clerk.
+Please be aware that West Suffolk Council cannot deal with complaints about the actions or decisions of a parish or town council as a whole, or a parish or town clerk.
 All such complaints need to be referred to the relevant parish or town council.

-Further, Forest Heath District Council, St Edmundsbury Borough Council, and the Shadow Council can only consider complaints when councillors were deemed to be 'actingly in capacity' as a councillor - we cannot deal with more general complaints about the private lives of councillors.
+Further, West Suffolk Council can only consider complaints when councillors are deemed to be 'acting in capacity' as a councillor - we cannot deal with more general complaints about the private lives of councillors.

 You can make a complaint about a councillor if you believe they have broken any part of the code of conduct, this could be: